auriq/essentia_docs/source/tutorial/dataprocessingtutorials/how-to-scale.rst

 ``ess exec command`` will execute 'command' on each of the worker virtual machines.

-You can use ``ess stream`` with our Data Processing command ``aq_pp`` to import the data into our :doc:`in-memory-database` to distribute the data across the memory of all of these worker virtual machines.
+You can use ``ess stream`` with our Data Processing command ``aq_pp`` to import the data into our :doc:`in-memory-db` to distribute the data across the memory of all of these worker virtual machines.
 It is then easy to analyze or output the data using ``ess exec`` with our Data Processing command ``aq_udb``.

 Stopping or Terminating an Essentia Cluster